larrycai/codingwithme-k8s/slides.md

 ## Scale/Replicas
 ]
 .right-column[
-Deployment describe the desired state in a Deployment object, and the Deployment controller will change the actual state to the desired state at a controlled rate for you
+Deployment describe the .red[desired state] in a Deployment object, and the Deployment controller will change the actual state to the desired state at a controlled rate for you

-Scale to wanted size (replicas)
+Scale to wanted size (.red[--replicas=xx])

 ```bash
 $ kubectl scale --replicas=2 deployment/nginx